How much does Subaru WRX insurance cost?

 Initially designed as a rally car, the WRX is a four-door performance sedan.
 Although it’s equipped with a suite of great safety and driver assistance features, the WRX is slightly unreliable.
 Maintenance is needed more frequently than similar vehicles and repair costs may be high.
 That said, you should compare your options to find the best coverage for your Subaru WRX.

-Frequently asked questions about the Subaru WRX
+Frequently asked questions about Subaru WRX insurance

 More guides on Finder